Adventures in Wonderland (1992 TV series): Plot

 Each episode begins with Alice facing different problems and consulting with her cat Dinah.
-In order to find the answer she needs to get through a situation, she goes through her mirror that takes her to Wonderland where she partakes in strange adventures with its inhabitants that revolve around the situation that she is dealing with at home.
+In order to find the answer she needs to get through a situation, she goes through her mirror that takes her to Wonderland where she partakes in surreal adventures with its inhabitants that revolve around the situation that she is dealing with at home.
 Every episode features singing and dancing.